-Scientists suggest that the endocannabinoid system may moderate aspects of chronic liver disease.[1-2] Population data shows that adults with a history of cannabis use are less likely to suffer from specific liver problems, such as non-alcoholic fatty liver disease (NAFLD), than non-users.
-Specifically, a 2017 University of Massachusetts study reported that frequent consumers of cannabis were 52 percent less likely to be diagnosed with NAFLD as compared to non-users, while occasional consumers were 15 percent less likely to suffer from the disease.
+Scientists suggest that the endocannabinoid system may moderate aspects of chronic liver disease.[1-2] Population data shows that adults with a history of cannabis use are less likely to suffer from specific liver problems, such as non-alcoholic fatty liver disease (NAFLD), than nonusers.
+Specifically, a 2017 University of Massachusetts study reported that frequent consumers of cannabis were 52 percent less likely to be diagnosed with NAFLD compared to nonusers, while occasional consumers were 15 percent less likely to suffer from the disease.
 A Stanford University study similarly reported that cannabis use independently predicted a lower risk of suspected NAFLD in a dose-dependent manner.
-“Active marijuana use provided a protective effect against NAFLD independent of known metabolic risk factors,” authors concluded.
+“Active marijuana use provided a protective effect against NAFLD independent of known metabolic risk factors,” the authors concluded.

-While some early observational studies initially cautioned that heavy cannabis use among hepatitis C patients may adversely impact the liver,[8-10] more recent studies report that cannabis inhalation is not associated with the promotion of liver disease in hepatitis C subjects, and, in some cases, may even act as a protective agent against it.[12-14] Specifically, a 2019 review of nine studies involving nearly six million subjects concluded, “Marijuana use [does] not increase the prevalence or progression of hepatic fibrosis in HCV and HCV-HIV-coinfected patients.
+While some early observational studies initially cautioned that heavy cannabis use among hepatitis C patients might adversely impact the liver,[8-10] more recent studies report that cannabis inhalation is not associated with the promotion of liver disease in hepatitis C subjects, and, in some cases, may even act as a protective agent against it.[12-14] Specifically, a 2019 review of nine studies involving nearly 6 million subjects concluded, “Marijuana use [does] not increase the prevalence or progression of hepatic fibrosis in HCV and HCV-HIV-coinfected patients.
 On the contrary, we noted a reduction in the prevalence of NAFLD in marijuana users.”

-Separate longitudinal data documents that patients co-infected with hepatitis C and HIV who consume cannabis are also less likely to suffer from insulin resistance as compared to non-users.
-More notably, co-infected HIV/hepatitis C patients with a history of cannabis use possess a reduced mortality risk compared to non-users, according to the results of a five-year longitudinal study published in 2019 in the journal AIDS and Behavior.
+Separate longitudinal data documents that patients co-infected with hepatitis C and HIV who consume cannabis are also less likely to suffer from insulin resistance as compared to nonusers.
+More notably, co-infected HIV/hepatitis C patients with a history of cannabis use possess a reduced mortality risk compared to nonusers, according to the results of a five-year longitudinal study published in 2019 in the journal AIDS and Behavior.
 Authors of the study reported: “Regular/daily cannabis use, elevated coffee intake, and not currently smoking [tobacco] were independently associated with reduced HCV-mortality. … [P]otential benefits of cannabis-based therapies [should be further] investigated.”

 Zamora-Valdes et al. 2005.
 The endocannabinoid system in chronic liver disease (PDF).
 Annals of Hepatology 4: 248-254.